-- user generated content is created every year. - The need for going regional is one of the key agenda points for advertisers.
-With the help of non-textual formats like animations videos, pictures, and advertisers feel they can best engage with people of different regions and increase the brand equity by local sing it.
-This is extremely important in a country like India, which is the land of multiple cultures, languages, and regions.
+- and pictures being used, language being spoken, and other associated nuances.
+This is posing a great challenge for advertisers especially on platforms like YouTube where billions of minutes of user generated content is created every year. - The need for going regional is one of the key agenda points for advertisers.
+With the help of non-textual formats like animations pictures, and videos advertisers feel they can best engage with people of different regions and increase the brand equity by localising it.
+This is extremely important in a country like India, which is the land of multiple cultures, languages, regions.
 The brands need to ensure safety even in such scenarios where the very relevant regional mediums need to comply with their guidelines and other requirements.
 Most of the present solutions available do not consider regional nuances of content and result in inadequate protection of brands. - In areas like edutech and gaming, where the primary consumer of such content and services would not even have attained the age of legal contracting needs to be extremely protected from the inappropriateness.
 Also, the issue becomes complex, because the device through which children might be getting using such services could be recognised as that of adults, their parents.
-So, the entire targeting of advertisements, etc., would be based on an adult's preferences and personalisation, but the actual consumer of the ad might be a minor. - The rising case of brand infringement has become another emerging challenge posing serious threat to the brands.
+So, the entire targeting of advertisements, etc., would be based on an adult's preferences and personalisation, but the actual consumer of the ad might be a minor.

+The rising case of brand infringement has become another emerging challenge posing serious threat to the brands.
 The legitimate identities of the brands are exploited and misused for ulterior motives resulting in reputation issues for the brands as well as creating serious trust issues.